JeffreyYu2018/personal-websitev3/source/_posts/tokyo-blog-part-i-the-plan.md

 > ###### *Washington Avenue in Endicott, NY, the once-proud downtown center of commerce.*

-With the departure of jobs came another effect – the departure of young, talented people from Endicott to support the economy.
-This “brain drain” had effects throughout my time in the public school system.
-People couldn’t wait to get out of “Empty”cott, people had to travel to other towns to attend cool “young people” events like J. Cole concerts or festivals.
-Long story short: there’s nothing really to do in my hometown for people like me.
+With the departure of jobs came another effect – the departure of young, talented people from the area to reinvigorate the economy.
+This brain drain reverberated throughout the public school system as I grew up.
+People couldn’t wait to get out of *Empty*cott and be anywhere else.
+There were no concerts, no activities, no cool things to do for young people.
+There was and is nothing to do in my hometown for people like me.

-*Disclaimer:* my county is *very well* aware of this problem and they’ve taken steps to combat it.
-Measures include an “I love Broome County” ad campaign, along with programs to highlight economic opportunities in the county.
-That being said, I’m sad to say that I can’t see Endicott ever getting back to its hometown.
+*Disclaimer:* my town government is *very well* aware of this problem and thankfully, they’ve taken steps to combat it, like a “Broome (my) county ... a good life” ad campaign.
+That being said, I’m sad to say that I can’t see Endicott ever getting back to the heyday my parents experienced.

-**What to Do Then?**
+## **What to Do Then?**

-*What am I going to do for winter break?* I already had fall break planned (5 days to catch up on work, what a dream) and Thanksgiving break planned (a trip to Boston to celebrate with my brother, his wife, and my \*kawaii\* niece) (yes, that word usage was intentional)
+History aside, back to my original question: *What am I going to do for winter break?* I already had fall break (5 days to catch up on work) and Thanksgiving break (a trip to Boston to celebrate the holiday with my brother, his wife, and my *kawaii* niece) planned.

 ![Ellie Faye Fu, my niece](/images/ellie.jpg)